insect-biome-atlas/happ/README.md

-The idea with this workflow is to make it easy to run OTU clustering with many different parameter settings then evaluate which settings you think works best for your data. `vsearch` makes up the basis of the workflow by creating pairwise alignments of the sequences (often the most time consuming step) and several different clustering runs can then be executed without having to re-create the alignments for each run.
+The idea with this workflow is to make it easy to run OTU clustering with many different parameter settings then evaluate which settings you think works best for your data. `vsearch` makes up the basis of the workflow by creating pairwise alignments of the sequences (often the most time-consuming step) and several clustering runs can then be executed without having to re-create the alignments for each run.